G4M3R-N0ST4LG14/COP-3402/readMe.txt

     4. Compile Using: gcc -Wall vm.c -o vm.exe
     5. Once compiled run command: ./vm inputFileName.fileType
     6. Results shoud appear in terminal

+Instructions on editing:
+    1. Modify MAX_CODE_LENGTH for stack
+    2. Edit the input file so that the M value is +10 of what it normally should be